 A second lien loan may have a claim on the same collateral pool as the first lien or it may be secured by a separate set of assets.
-Second lien loans are typically secured by a second priority security interest or lien on specified collateral securing the Borrower's obligation under the interest.
-Because second lien loans are second to first lien loans, they present a greater degree of investment risk.
-Specifically, these loans are subject to the additional risk that the cash flow of the Borrower and property securing the loan may be insufficient to meet scheduled payments after giving effect to those loans with a higher priority.
-In addition, loans that have a lower than first lien priority on collateral of the Borrower generally have greater price volatility than those loans with a higher priority and may be less liquid.
+Second lien loans are typically secured by a second priority security interest or lien on specified collateral securing the borrower's obligation under the interest and present a greater degree of investment risk.
+These loans are also subject to the risk that borrower cash flow and property securing the loan may be insufficient to meet scheduled payments after giving effect to those loans with a higher priority.
+These loans also have greater price volatility than those loans with a higher priority and may be less liquid.
+However, second lien loans often pay interest at higher rates than first lien loans reflecting such additional risks.